linan2/Voice-activity-detection-VAD-paper-and-code/README.md

 # Voice activity detection (VAD) paper and code
 Voice activity detection (VAD) is a technique to detect whether a sound signal belongs to speech or non-speech based on the statistical distribution of acoustic features.
 It plays an important role in front-end processing for various speech applications such as speech enhancement, robust speech recognition systems, and speaker recognition.
 Here, we have compiled several VAD-related research papers and some their corresponding codes, starting from 198*.
 Scholars and engineers in need can refer to them for learning purposes.
 Welcome anyone who is interested to add research papers published after 2019.

+Recently, I have been using a script to synthesize audio using an open-source noise dataset and clean speech dataset for the purpose of training and decoding in deep learning.
+This script will also be made open-source.
+Of course, if you have a better script, please feel free to contribute it to this project.

 ## Classification
 | Method | Feature | Concept | Work Environment |
 | --- | --- | --- | --- |